Anylsite/anyl-wallet/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-All pull requests require the code to be reviewed and approved by other person on the team.
+All pull requests require the code to be reviewed and approved by another person in the team.

-## Any contributions you make will be under the Apache-2.0 Software License
-In short, when you submit code changes, your submissions are understood to be under the same [Apache-2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's issues.
-We use GitHub issues to track public bugs.

 ## Write bug reports with detail, background, and sample code
 [This is an example](http://stackoverflow.com/q/12488905/180626).
 Here's [another example](http://www.openradar.me/11905408).